Rhys Ifans

 Rhys Ifans and Sienna Miller

-In 2008, it became known that the actor proposed to his beloved.
-Miller agreed to the engagement but soon realized she wasn't ready for marriage.
+In 2008, news broke that the actor had proposed to his girlfriend.
+Miller said yes but soon realized she wasn't ready for marriage.
 She broke up with Rhys over the phone, which deeply offended him.

 He found solace in a brief romance with actress Kimberly Stewart.
 In 2011, Rhys began dating Anna Friel.
 They were together for three years before amicably parting ways.